 The emphasis in most Bible schools and seminaries tends to be on teaching methods of interpreting the Word that anyone can use, regardless of whether the person has any spiritual connection to God or is even pagan or atheistic.
 This is no criticism of theological institutions.
 The techniques taught are important and could be called basic or rational hermeneutics.
 We simply need to understand that there is more to Bible interpretation than this.

 As children, we learned to read.
 This has proved a most valuable skill that we continually draw upon when studying Scripture.
 Some of us learned to read in a Christian school.
 Most of us learned in secular schools.
 It makes no difference, because an ability to read has nothing to do with one’s relationship with God.
 What we could call basic hermeneutics is like that.
 It could be taught just as effectively in a secular college as in a theological institution.
 It’s a valuable skill that we should be using all the time when studying the Bible.
 But just as one can read the Bible well, without truly understanding it, so one can skillfully employ basic hermeneutics and not understand the spiritual truths of the Bible.
 The danger is that the more highly trained someone is, the more he might fool himself into thinking he understands a Scripture, when he is actually completely missing or misunderstanding much of the divine message.
-No matter how great his intellect, when a non-Christian encounters spiritual truths, “ . . . he cannot understand them, because they are spiritually discerned” (1 Corinthians 2:14).
+No matter how great his intellect, when a non-Christian encounters spiritual truths, “ . . . he can’t know them, because they are spiritually discerned.”
+(1 Corinthians 2:14).

 That sounds spooky.
 We who pride ourselves on our intellect can find it so offensive that we reject the possibility of there being things the finest human minds cannot grasp without a spiritual transformation.
 It almost takes a divine miracle just to gain the faintest inkling as to why understanding spiritual truth is beyond the grasp of the unaided human mind.